Note: This museum is now closed. However, as we love unusual places and things, we’ll leave this up as a memory of what once existed.

 Some of the more notable and provocative kitsch items featured in the museum?
-A life-size Dracula statue, cushions in the shape of €1 coins, and a statue of David decked out in gold bling.
-There’s even a depiction of a woman (known as a “Pitzipoanca”) clad in fishnets, a neon coloured dress, and a knock-off Versace hat.
-The museum also cover topics like “fake news” (ever so prevalent these days) with headlines like “Extraterrestrials steal electric current.”
+A life-size Dracula statue, cushions in the shape of a €1 coin, and a statue of David decked out in gold bling.
+There’s even a depiction of a woman (known as a “Pitzipoanca”) clad in fishnets, a neon-colored dress, and a knock-off Versace hat.
+The museum also covers topics like “fake news” (ever so prevalent these days) with headlines like “Extraterrestrials steal electric current.”

-This humble museum is said to attract about 20 people a day, mostly tourists.
-Which is amusing since many locals think the ironic and sarcastic references will be lost on anyone who’s not Romanian.
-While this is somewhat true, most things are self explanatory.
+This humble museum attracts about 20 people a day, mostly tourists.
+This is amusing since many locals think the ironic and sarcastic references will be lost on anyone who’s not Romanian.
+While this is somewhat true, most things are self-explanatory.

 If you want to go all out (someone pleaseeee do this and send me your photos!), you can even arrange to be picked up and driven to the museum in a limo.